Menditect/documentation/docs/mta/test-run.md

 The results are stored in subsequent Test Suite runs, Test Case runs and Teststep runs.

-Regardless of the Scope of a Test Run, Test Suite runs, Test Case runs and Teststep runs are always created.
+Regardless of the Level of a Test Run, Test Suite runs, Test Case runs and Teststep runs are always created.

 ## Properties